sq1000000/PiRise/README.md

    cp ~/PiRise/other/PiRise_auto.sh ~/startup/terminal/PiRise.sh
    ```

-   Since the program starts with the system, all you have to do now is reboot the RPi and wait for the time specified in `variables.yaml` to arrive
+   Since the program starts with the system, all you have to do now is reboot the RPi and wait for the time specified in `variables.yaml` to arrive.

    ```
    sudo reboot
    ```

 ### Usage (One time)

-- **Start the Alarm Clock**:
-  Assuming you did steps 1-4, this will start playing the video on an attached display without waiting for a specified time.
+  Assuming you did steps 1-4, this command will start playing the video on an attached display without waiting for a specified time.

   ```
   python3 main.py -n